nrodrigoc/RedBlackTree/README.md

 ## How to use the program

-#### If you want to compile, through the terminal/prompt, come in the folder "src" and type:
+#### If you want to compile, through the terminal/prompt, enter the folder "src" and type:

 ```
 javac *.java